In a Crisis

-Fighting depression is tough and many guys reach a point where they feel completely overwhelmed.
+Fighting depression is tough and it’s not unusual to reach a point where you feel completely overwhelmed.

 In times of crisis – whether that means you’re no longer able to care for yourself, are thinking of hurting yourself or ending your life, or hurting someone else – it’s critical to reach out and get support.